shifuguru/aetherpath/docs/PLAN.md

 Working title: **Aetherpath**
 Genre: AI-driven dungeon adventure RPG
-Core fantasy: You choose the story; the world materializes as a hologram between your choices and the unfolding narrative.
+Core fantasy: You choose the story; the world materialises in a holographic format between your choices and the unfolding narrative.

 ---

 ## 1. Player fantasy (one sentence)

-Step into a living dungeon that writes itself around your decisions — story pouring from above, a holographic chamber rematerializing in the middle, and 2–4 paths waiting at your feet.
+Step into a living dungeon that writes itself around your decisions, a holographic chamber rematerialising in the middle, and multiple paths waiting at your feet.

 ---